logankilpatrick/determined/docs/architecture/index.rst

 .. pull-quote::

-   Determined makes it easy to transform data into probabilities.
+   "Determined makes it easy to transform data into probabilities."

-   -- Garrett Goon
+   -- Garrett Goon, 2022

 **********
  Overview